 The common advice is to look for online brokers instead of banks as their fees are lower.
 These costs have a significant impact on your overall returns, so making sure you understand the fee structure is crucial.
-I have personally used Nordnet when I was living in Norway and have been using Bolero a Belgian broker for almost 3 years.
+I have personally used Nordnet when I was living in Norway and have been using Bolero a Belgian broker for almost 3 years (here is my review on Bolero).
 I am pretty satisfied with both platforms but out of all the possible choices in Europe, one platform that stands out is DEGIRO mainly thanks to their low fees.

 I usually prefer to test products/services myself before writing a review here but since I cannot try the service myself, my friend Meer of Mynder kindly accepted to share his experience with DEGIRO on the blog for us.

 Guest post by Meer of Mynder

 Whether you’re just now starting out with investing or have been a veteran of the space, you have a lot of options.
 Nowadays there are a plethora of platforms to choose from.
 Whether it’s going for the option via your own bank, a Robo-advisor, fancy smartphone app or one of the more traditional investment entities.

 This endless sea of possible options might be overwhelming for someone just starting out and you might be tempted to just go for the investment offer via your own bank.
 This is by far the easiest way to invest and you don’t need to be particularly skilled to get started.
 The bank and your investment account do the work for you.

 But as soon as you want to have some more control over what you invest your hard-earned money in, you need a “broker”; a platform where you can buy shares yourself.

 For years now, DEGIRO has been my favorite platform due to the broad selection of shares offered and it’s low-cost setup.